wix-incubator/wix-code-docs/wix-bookings-frontend/wix-bookings-frontend/guides/ShareableBookingsServicePageLinks.md

    Alternatively, you can also obtain the Bookings service page URL from your dashboard by following
    [these steps](#how-to-get-the-bookings-service-page-url-from-your-dashboard).
-1. Retrieve the ID of the location that you want to preselect by using either [`listLocations()`](/wix-business-tools-v2/locations/listlocations) or [`queryLocations()`](/wix-business-tools-v2/locations/querylocations).
+1. Retrieve the ID of the location you want to preselect by using either [`listLocations()`](/wix-business-tools-v2/locations/listlocations) or [`queryLocations()`](/wix-business-tools-v2/locations/querylocations).
 1. Combine `<SITE_URL>`, `<SERVICE_SLUG>`, and `<LOCATION_ID>` to create the